sharifAhmd/cuda-101/README.md

 ## Day-16
 - Going through Chapter-8 of PMPP book on Parallel patterns: prefix sum.
 - Implemented value compaction scan to test it out.

+## Day-17
+- Doing a recap of PMPP book.
+- Implemented flag indexing with exclusive scan to test it out.